-Authors will be invoiced and they can make payment via the Online Journal Management System on the website using a credit card.
+Authors will receive an invoice and publication agreement upon acceptance of the article.
+Payment can be made via the Online Journal Management System on the website using a credit card.
+An accepted manuscript will not be edited and published until the fee had been paid.